 Importers must register

-Importers of products requiring a phytosanitary certificate must register in the plant protection register of Finnish Food Authority.
-You can find the registration instructions and the form here (in Finnish).
-In addition, the importer must apply to TracesNT (Traces - Plants and plant products).
+Importers of products requiring a phytosanitary certificate must register in the plant health register of Finnish Food Authority.
+Please, contact firstname.lastname@example.org or see the registration instructions here in Finnish.
+In addition, the importer must apply to Traces.

 Phytosanitary inspection of used machinery